Top 5 health benefits of coconut oil

 What is coconut oil?

-Coconut oil is an edible oil extracted from the meat of matured coconuts and harvested from the coconut palm tree, a member of the Arecaceae plant family.
+Coconut oil is an edible oil extracted from the flesh of matured coconuts and harvested from the coconut palm tree, a member of the Arecaceae plant family.
 Coconuts, despite their name, are technically not nuts but drupes (a fruit with a single seed).

 Whether it’s drinking coconut water, using the oil as a moisturiser or adding a spoonful to bakes, we’ve seen the coconut rise to prominence in both our kitchens and bathrooms.
 Virgin coconut oil is deemed to be higher quality than refined coconut oil and is said to be richer in antioxidant polyphenols as well as nutrients like vitamin E.

-Nutritional benefits of coconut oil
+Benefits of coconut oil may include:

 1. Contains medium-chain fatty acids